-A retrofit project adding in low energy products and practices by upgraded materials in the property and extending to give extra room for the clients.
+A retrofit project adding in low energy products and practices by upgrading materials in the property and extending to give extra room for the clients.

 The house was stripped back to a bare shell.
 All details and elements were modelled to comply with the Passivhaus renovation standard EnerPHit (not certified).